 Born: July 13, 1942

-Born in Chicago, Illinois, the story is now legendary how the man we came to know as Han Solo and Indiana Jones almost never was.
+Born in Chicago, Illinois, the story is now legendary how Harrison Ford, the man we came to know as Han Solo and Indiana Jones, almost wound up as a carpenter.
 A lacklustre student, Ford dropped out of Wisconsin's Ripon College and headed out to try his luck in Hollywood.
 Signing on with Columbia and later Universal Studio brough him some unremarkable TV roles in such shows as Ironside, Gunsmoke and The Virginian.

 Four years later, Lucas again turned to Ford to take on the role of Han Solo in Star Wars.
 That film, of course, was huge and turned Ford into an equally huge star, a position he further enhanced with his take on daredevil archeologist Indianna Jones in Raiders of the Lost Ark and its sequels.

 As for his proclivity to shy away from doing interviews and meeting with the media, he says: "I think it's unseemly to air your problems and dirty laundry in public.
 I don't feel any obligation or need to make myself seem interesting.
 I've always said that the most interesting thing about me is the job I do.
 I myself have very little interest in other people's personal lives."
 He also starred in the corporate espionage thriller Paranoia (2013)and played a role in The Expendables 3 (2014).

 He followed that up with a starring role in The Age of Adaline (2015), then reprised his role as Han Solo in Star Wars: The Force Awakens (2015) and then starred alongside Ryan Gosling in the sequel to his 1989 sci-fi hit Blade Runner, in Blade Runner 2049 (2017), reprising his role as Rick Deckard.